Posted on March 5, 2020 in Sex Crimes

 While you are not legally required to let people know you have herpes, it may be possible that you could get in legal trouble for speeding the disease in certain circumstances.
 In Arizona, it is a misdemeanor offense to knowingly expose someone else to a contagious disease or infection in a public place.
 This means that you have to knowingly expose others and it has to be in a public place.
 This is unlikely to be the case for herpes, where most transmissions of the disease occur in a private setting.

-The transmission of herpes could also be a result of a sex crime or sexual assault.
+The transmission of herpes could also be a result of a sex crime or sexual assault, which might make you seek the help of a defense attorney.
 If this is the case, it may be possible for the prosecution to add on charges for knowingly spreading a contagious disease.
 They could also create additional charges under Arizona Assault and Battery or Aggravated Assault Laws.

 STDs, also known as Sexually Transmitted Infections (STI), are bacterial and viral illnesses that are most commonly spread through sexual intercourse.
 Some rarer STDs are also caused by parasites.
 Depending on the type, they can be widespread and highly contagious.
 Common STDs include HIV, gonorrhea, chlamydia, genital warts, and genital herpes.